- St Luke’s offers half-day or full-day resilience workshops.

 ‘Very helpful, I can see I will apply ideas learned today’

-Course leader Rob Archer is a Director at LPP Consulting, where his main areas are employee engagement and resilience, culture and behaviour change, training, coaching, leadership development and assessment.
+Course leader Rob Archer is a Director at Cognacity Consulting, where his main areas are employee engagement and resilience, culture and behaviour change, training, coaching, leadership development and assessment.
 Rob is a Chartered Occupational Psychologist with 16 years’ experience across public and private sectors.
 His work is increasingly focused on building psychological flexibility in the workplace.